 They endure grueling fitness regimes, required to haul heavy loads and in all weathers, on little sleep, and have to be battle-ready all year round.

-Whereas an athlete needs to just excel in one event, has on and off seasons while being supported by a team for optimum performance.
+On the other hand, an athlete needs to excel in usually one event, the athlete has on and off seasons while being supported by a team for optimum performance.

 When you start to look at soldiers as elite athletes, it starts to make more sense that nutritional supplements can be of benefit.